Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Including Repulsive baryon interactions within the HRG model

-Unfortunately there are no published continuum extrapolated lattice results for sixth and eighth-order baryon number fluctuations.
-There are lattice QCD results for $N_{\tau}=8$ and $N_{\tau}=12$ from the HotQCD collaboration~\cite{Bazavov:2020bjn} and $N_{\tau}=12$ results from the Wuppertal-Budapest Collaboration~\cite{Borsanyi:2018grb}.
-Here $N_{\tau}$ is the temporal lattice extent that is related to the temperature and the lattice spacing $a$, as $N_{\tau}=1/(a T)$.
 In the lower panels of Fig. \ref{fig:chi2468B} we show the comparison of the QMHRG model results with the corresponding lattice QCD results for $\chi_6^B$ and $\chi_8^B$.
 We see from the figure that the QMHRG model results with repulsive mean-field and $K=33~\text{GeV}^{-2}$ agree well with the lattice QCD results for $\chi_6^B$ and $\chi_8^B$ within errors.
 The agreement with Wuppertal-Budapest lattice results is especially remarkable as these results have relatively small errors.
-These lattice QCD results clearly disagree with the QMHRG model without repulsive interactions, see Fig.~\ref{fig:chi2468B} (lower panels).
-We thus conclude that in order to apply the QMHRG model at large values of baryon number density to describe QCD, repulsive baryon-baryon interactions have to be taken into account.
+These lattice QCD results clearly disagree with the QMHRG model without repulsive interactions; see Fig.~\ref{fig:chi2468B} (lower panels).
+We thus conclude that, in order to apply the QMHRG model at large values of baryon number density to describe QCD, repulsive baryon-baryon interactions have to be taken into account.
+Here we also note that based on the lattice QCD estimates of the charm quark pressure~\cite{Mukherjee:2015mxc,Bazavov:2023xzm} we do not expect significant contribution from quark degrees of freedom to thermodynamics quantities below $T_{pc}$.
+Therefore, thermodynamic estimates based on purely hadronic models will also agree with the lattice data up to $T_{pc}$.